ibm-cloud-docs/satellite/link-endpoints.md

       </tbody>
     </table>

-3. Wait a few minutes for the {{site.data.keyword.satelliteshort}} Link connector component to assign a port to your endpoint.
+3. Wait a few minutes for the {{site.data.keyword.satelliteshort}} link connector component to assign a port to your endpoint.

 4. Verify that your endpoint is created.
-In the output, copy the host name for your {{site.data.keyword.satelliteshort}} Link tunnel server and the port for your endpoint in the **Address** field.
+In the output, copy the host name for your {{site.data.keyword.satelliteshort}} link tunnel server and the port for your endpoint in the **Address** field.
    ```
    ibmcloud sat endpoint ls --location <location_ID>
    ```